PLP-Database-DEPT/week-3/README.md

 ## 7. Transactions for Adding a Payment
 Write an SQL query to perform the following operations as a transaction:

+i.
 Deduct the payment amount (e.g., 200.00) from the TotalAmount in the bills table for BillID = 2.

+ii.
 Insert a new payment record into the payments table with:
    - PaymentDate: Current date
    - PaymentAmount: 200.00
    - PaymentMethod: 'Credit Card'
    - BillID: 2
 Commit the transaction only if both steps succeed.

 ## 8. Identify Overdue Bills